ruslanmv/How-to-create-a-simple-Watsonx-Chatbot-in-React-wih-Kubernetes-SSL/README.md

   * A public **hostname** pointing to your cluster's Ingress controller.
 We will use an example domain like `chatbot.c130-e.us-south.containers.cloud.ibm.com`.
     > **Important**: In all subsequent steps, replace `YOUR_REGISTRY` with your container registry path and `chatbot.c130-e.us-south.containers.cloud.ibm.com` with your actual public hostname.

+We have created a simple script to create the development enviroment in ubuntu 22.04, save it as 'install.sh', then execute: chmod +x install.sh
+./install.sh
 <details> <summary><strong>install.sh</strong>  Development Environment Installer for Ubuntu 22.04</summary>

 ```bash